Thriving in Nursing: Career Advice for Success and Fulfillment in the Healthcare Industry

 Nursing is tough work: long hours, stressed out patients and staff, the anxieties related to keeping people alive— or watching them decline… These are just a few of the incredibly complex and demanding factors that accompany the role of being a nurse, but when combining those with the others— and trying to maintain a healthy personal life outside of work— the task can become daunting.
 Even dangerous.

-Understanding those signs, implementing self-care techniques, or just knowing when to move on to something new can quite literally save lives.
+Understanding those signs, implementing self-care techniques.
+Or just knowing when to move on to something new can quite literally save lives.

 Adaptability

 Learning to recognize how and when to respond when changes are unexpected means a steadiness and clear mindedness that helps to maintain an air of calm when things shift, for good or bad.
-That can be a short-term emergency, or it can be the adoption of a long term, technological solution for patient care.
+That can be a short-term emergency.
+Or it can be the adoption of a long term, technological solution for patient care.

 Regardless, understanding how to handle oneself when changes occur— because they will— is what can make a challenging day exciting instead of stressful.